-Read Part 1 here
+Please read Part 1 here

-Everyone in the elevator was silent – some were smiling, others seem to be saying prayers in silence.
-One of us talked about the earlier joke about malfunction elevator and everyone started to laugh.
+Everyone in the elevator was silent – some were smiling, and others seem to be saying prayers in silence.
+One of us talked about the earlier joke about the malfunctioning elevator and everyone started to laugh.
 More jokes followed and for a moment there, I almost forgot that we were trapped in an elevator.

-The response from them does not look too good – apparently we may need to wait another 30 minutes before they could get us out.
+The response from them does not look too good – apparently, we may need to wait another 30 minutes before they could get us out.
 By now, we noticed it was getting warmer inside the elevator and there is less laughing.
-True, getting stuck in an elevator during lunch time was no laughing matter.
+True, getting stuck in an elevator during lunchtime was no laughing matter.
 We were both anxious and hungry.

 “Go to the back!” someone from the outside suddenly shouted.

 “Oh great, they are going to blow out the elevator doors with dynamites” was the thought that I had when I heard it.
-I imagined a SWAT team taking over the rescue operations and after a futile attempt to open the elevator, conventional way, they have decided to stick several C4s on the door and blow it up.
+I imagined a SWAT team taking over the rescue operations and after a futile attempt to open the elevator, the conventional way, they decided to stick several C4s on the door and blow it up.

-“Go to the back!” we heard it again.
 The problem was the elevator was so full; we hardly had any space to go back.
 We squeeze as much as possible and provided a small space up in front.
 I was already calculating that at this rate, the front line will be taken out when the rescuers blow up the doors.

 The doors slowly opened…

-4 strong hands pried open the doors – there must been at least 7 security guards on the other side.
+4 strong hands pried open the doors – there must have been at least 7 security guards on the other side.
 Whilst 3 of them hold back the doors, the others reached out their hands to pull the trapped ones out.
 Being gentlemen, we decided to allow the ladies to be rescued first.

 We were stuck almost between the walls, so it was not easy to find the right footing.
-I had to actually place my leg higher, unbalancing myself and be at mercy of the hands that is reaching me.
+I had to actually place my leg higher, unbalance myself, and be at mercy of the hands that are reaching me.
 One slip of the hand will cause me to land back on my back.

-Once I was out, I started to feel dizzy and there was a very strong pain on my right side of the stomach.
+Once I was out, I started to feel dizzy and there was a very strong pain on the right side of my stomach.
 I found breathing getting more difficult.
 I quickly grabbed the stairway handle for balance and tried to breathe slowly.
 I must have strained my stomach “muscles” when I was pulled.
 I was in pain as we walked towards the car and the pain persisted the whole day long (indirectly showing how “healthy” are my stomach muscles, sigh)

-After this incident, I used the staircase to the parking lot – I did not want another episode of trapped in the elevator.
+After this incident, I used the staircase to the parking lot – I did not want another episode of being trapped in the elevator.
 Not another episode of muscle cramps as well.No tags for this post.No tags for this post.